becem-gharbi/esp-ota-cicd/README.md

 pio pkg install --library "bg-dev/OtaCicd"
 ```

-The library esposes `OtaCicd` class which implements an MQTT client and an OTA handler with secure HTTP connections.
+The library exposes `OtaCicd` class which implements an MQTT client and an OTA handler with secure HTTP connections.
 You just need to initialize it

 ```C++
 esp_mqtt_client_config_t mqttConfig = {